LebJe/TOMLKit/README.md

 **NOTE**

-Use `myTable.inline = true // or false` to make a table inline/not inline,
+Use `myTable.inline = true/false` to make a table inline/not inline,
 and `myTable.inline` to check if a table is inlined.

 ---